daneroe/tic_excercise/README.md

 ## Assumptions / Clarifications / Questions

+### Backend
+.NET, uses thread pool so can be non-blocking or blocking?

 ### Auth
 No refresh token is issued by token endpoint, so assuming that each api call needs to retrieve a new token?
 Can save token client side, but with no refresh token would need to: